Mohammed-wsabi/b00401062.github.io/Memoirs/Thompson's Type Theory & Functional Programming.md

 - **Head normal form**: All expressions of the form $`λx_1...λx_n.ye_1...e_m`$ where $`x`$ and $`y`$ are variables and $`e`$ are expressions.
 - **Weak head normal form**: All expressions which are either abstractions or of the form $`ye_1...e_m`$.
 - A normal form can be thought of as the result of a computation.
-- Not every functional expression has a head normal form.
-- There are expressions whose evaluation fails to terminate: no sequence of reductions ends in a week head normal form.
+- Evaluation of an expression fails to terminate if no sequence of reductions ends in a weak head normal form.
 - **Church-Rosser Theorem**: For all expressions $`e`$, $`f`$, and $`g`$, if $`e\twoheadrightarrow f`$ and $`e\twoheadrightarrow g`$, then there exists an expression $`h`$ such that $`f\twoheadrightarrow h`$ and $`g\twoheadrightarrow h`$.
 - The method of **structural induction**: To prove the result $`P(x)`$ for all λ-expressions $`e`$, it is sufficient to prove
 	- $`\forall{x}.P(x)`$ holds.